Pencaitland: District

-The Pencaitland to Ormiston railway walk follows the course of the Edinburgh - Gifford branch railway line, originally built by the Gifford and Garvald Light Railway Company in 1901, which was closed in 1965.
+The Pencaitland to Ormiston railway walk follows the course of the Edinburgh – Gifford branch railway line, originally built by the Gifford and Garvald Light Railway Company in 1901, which was closed in 1965.

 Pencaitland is also the location of recording studio Castle Sound Studios, founded by producer Calum Malcolm in 1979 and sited in a building which formerly housed Pencaitland Primary School until it moved to an area known as The Glebe in the 1970s.
 The band Orange Juice recorded their first two singles for the Postcard Records label at Castle Sound.
 Simple Minds, Runrig, REM, Martyn Bennett and The Blue Nile have also recorded there.

 Located a short distance from the village is Glenkinchie distillery, which produces Scotch whisky, marketed by Diageo as part of their Classic Malts range.

 Tyneholm House is a Category B listed mansion house designed by William Burn in 1835 for Patrick Dudgeon.
 The house was later a seat of a branch of the Trevelyan family.
 It became a Dr Barnardo's Children's Home in the mid-twentieth century and in the 1980s a nursing home.
 Now in use again as a private home.

 The Trevelyan Hall in Wester Pencaitland was erected in 1883 by Mrs. Trevelyan of Tyneholm at a cost of over £1200, in memory of her husband, Arthur Trevelyan, who died in 1880, 2nd son of Sir John Trevelyan of Wallington Hall in Northumberland.
 It is classified by Historic Environment Scotland as a category C listed building.
-A SPAR shop and petrol station are now located nearby and there is a small newsagent's, known locally as "The Granny Shop", on the main road in Easter Pencaitland.
 The only public house in the village is called "The Winton Arms".
 It is currently closed for refurbishment and transformation into a pub/restaurant.
-A restaurant called "The Old Smiddy" used to be sited along the main road near the old school but it has now been converted into flats.
-Newer housing areas have been built over the last twenty years; to the east side of Pencaitland, Vinefields, Limekilns and Spilmersford View, which are located near to the football pitch on the Gifford road, and The Green in Easter Pencaitland.

 Pencaitland receives a mention in Shaun Keaveny's book "R2D2 Lives in Preston" (2010).